An Introduction to Low-Latency Scripting for Game Engines

 2. Install a RISC-V compiler

 On Linux this is fairly straight-forward.
 It’s usually a package.
 For example, on Ubuntu 20.04 I can write sudo apt install g++-10-riscv64-linux-gnu, or sudo apt install g++-12-riscv64-linux-gnu on Ubuntu 22.04.
 Looking at Launchpad I see that 24.04 has g++-14.
 If this is not available for you, you can also build it from sources using my guide here.
 As a bonus for building from source, you will get the fastest compiler for my emulator, and the best results.
+On Windows you have WSL2, with the same packages as mentioned above.
+That is, it’s the same command.

 3. Execute a sandboxed main() function